News release: Operation Impact 2023

 FOR IMMEDIATE RELEASE

 Most collisions are not ‘accidents’, they are generally the direct result of a conscious decision an individual driver has made.
-This year, our message to Canadians is to ‘Put your best foot forward’ by ‘putting the brakes on bad driving behaviours’.
+This year, our message to Canadians is Don’t risk lives with bad driving behaviours so everyone can be thankful this Thanksgiving.

 Each year, motor vehicle collisions kill about 2,000 Canadians, seriously injure another 10,000 people and injure about 165,000 citizens in this country.